glamod/glamod-ingest/src/populate/README.md

 We found out:

- - If there are ANY bad records: NONE of the records will be loaded
+ - If there are ANY bad records in a PSV file: NONE of the records in the PSV file will be loaded
- - But, subsequent PSV files in the loader script WILL be loaded
+ - Subsequent PSV files in the loader script WILL be loaded